GoogleCloudPlatform/java-docs-samples/cloud-tasks/README.md

  * Download and install [Maven](http://maven.apache.org/install.html).

-## Authentication

-To authenticate locally, download the

-and run the following command

 ## Creating a queue

 To create a queue using the Cloud SDK, use the following gcloud command: